michelgokan/NFV-Inspector/README.md

 # NFV-Inspector: An automated platform for NFV researchers and engineers

 ## Documentation, guides and tutorials are under prepration.
-# Drop me an email if you need any help, I will respond quickly: michel {at sign} gokan @d0t@ me
+# Drop me an email if you need any help, I will respond quickly: michel {at sign} gokan {dot} me

 # Table of Contents